Silver Spring, Maryland: Private schools

 Notable private schools in Silver Spring include The Siena School, Yeshiva of Greater Washington, Yeshiva College of the Nation's Capital, the Torah School of Greater Washington, and The Barrie School.

 Saint Francis International School St. Camillus Campus, serving kindergarten through 8th grade, is in Silver Spring.
 It was formerly St. Camillus School, which was operated by sisters of Notre Dame de Namur University and opened in 1954.
 In the mid-1960s, it had up to 1,200 students.
 Working-class people were the main clientele.
 The student population was in decline by the 1980s as working-class people moved from the area.
 By the same decade the teachers were mostly lay staff.
 In the decade of the 2000s the school's financial situation deteriorated.
 In 2010 the school had 260 students.
 It merged into Saint Francis International, which opened in 2010; at that time all teachers had to reapply for their jobs.
 In 2010 Saint Francis International had 435 students at all campuses.
 In 2014 it had 485 students at all campuses; over 70% the students were of parents born abroad.

 Montgomery College

-A portion of the Montgomery College, the Takoma Park/Silver Spring campus, is located in the Silver Spring; the rest of the campus located in Takoma Park.
+Montgomery College's Takoma Park/Silver Spring campus is located on both sides of the border between Silver Spring and Takoma Park.
 The community college is Montgomery County's main institute of higher education; the main campus is in the county seat of Rockville.
-The campus of the National Labor College is in the White Oak neighborhood in the outer reaches of Silver Spring.